iNKORE-NET/Assestant/README.md

 Personally, I believe I'm not a man who gives up easily.
 I've been thinking about this for a long time, and finally, I came up with an idea - why not use a middleware, but more powerful and automatic?
 That's why I created Assestant.
 By parsing this name - Assets + Assistant, you may know what it does.
 It's an assistant that helps you to include assets in your NPM package, and it's powerful enough to handle the assets automatically.
 You don't need to create a file for each asset, and you can get the metadata of the asset easily.
 That's what Assestant does.

 You can use Assestant with your favorite bundler (currently we only do Rollup, but we will support more bundlers in the future).
 It's easy to use, and it's powerful.
 You can include assets in your NPM package with just a few lines of code.
-And the dist can be used in any bundler or framework.
+And the dist can be used in most bundlers or frameworks.

 ## 😰 Limitations